 Austrian pine trees are also called European black pines, and that common name more accurately reflects its native habitat.
 A handsome conifer with dark, dense foliage, the tree’s lowest branches can touch the ground.
 For more Austrian pine information, including Austrian pine growing conditions, read on.

 Austrian Pine Information

-Austrian pine trees (Pinus nigra) are native to Austria, but also Spain, Morocco, Turkey and Crimea.
-In North America, you can see Austrian pines in the landscape in Canada, as well as in eastern U.S.
+Austrian pine trees (Pinus nigra) are native to Austria, but also Spain, Morocco, Turkey, and Crimea.
+In North America, you can see Austrian pines in the landscape in Canada, as well as in the eastern U.S.